Sound Automation of Magic Wands (extended version): Related Work

 Iris~\cite{iris-ground-up} provides a custom proof mode~\cite{MoSelIris2018} for interactive SL proofs in Coq~\cite{coq}.
 Separation logics expressed in Iris support wands and are more expressive than those of automatic SL verifiers at the cost of requiring more user guidance.
 Packaging a wand in the proof mode requires manually specifying a footprint and proving that the footprint is correct.
 While tactics can be used in principle to automate parts of this process, there are no specific tactics to infer footprints.

 Fractional assertions have been used in various forms~\cite{Boyland10,JacobsPiessens11,Dinsdale-YoungDGPV10,LeHobor18,Brotherston20}.
-Le and Hobor~\cite{LeHobor18} allow combining two fractional assertions $A^p$ and $A^q$ only if $A$ is \emph{precise} in the SL sense (i.e.\ $A$ describes the contents of the heaps in which it holds precisely). \gout{To avoid the overhead of checking whether an assertion is precise,} \gaurav{To avoid imposing a side condition requiring $A$ to be precise,} Brotherston~\etal~\cite{Brotherston20} introduce \emph{nominal labels} that can be associated with assertions.
-If an assertion is split into two fractional assertions, then the same fresh label can be associated with both fractional parts to indicate that they were split from the same assertion.
-Brotherston~\etal~allow combining two fractional assertions \gout{only}if both assertions are associated with the same label. \gaurav{However, their solution has not been implemented in a verifier and their work does not deal with packaging wands.} Our solution also \gout{overcomes precision checks}\gaurav{avoids requiring that an assertion is precise} \as{and allows combining assertions even if they were not split from the same assertion}.
-Instead of introducing nominal labels, we introduce a light restriction that ensures that wands are always combinable.
-As a result, \as{general} assertions \as{containing} combinable wands \as{but no}\asout{that do not contain any} other potentially imprecise connectives (such as disjunction) are combinable.
-In particular, all assertions \as{employed in verifiers such as} VerCors and Viper \as{can be made}\asout{become} combinable \as{thanks to our work}.
+Le and Hobor~\cite{LeHobor18} allow combining two fractional assertions $A^p$ and $A^q$ only if $A$ is \emph{precise} in the SL sense (\ie{} $A$ describes the contents of the heaps in which it holds precisely).
+To avoid \gout{imposing a side condition}requiring $A$ to be precise, Brotherston~\etal~\cite{Brotherston20} introduce \emph{nominal labels} \gout{that can be associated with}\gaurav{for} assertions.
+If an assertion is split into two fractional assertions, then the same fresh label can be associated with both \gout{fractional}parts to indicate that they were split from the same assertion. \gout{ Brotherston~\etal~allow combining two fractional assertions if both assertions are associated with the same label.} \gaurav{Two fractional assertions with the same label can be combined.} However, \gout{their}\gaurav{this} solution has not been implemented\gout{in a verifier} and \gout{their work}does not deal with packaging wands.
+Our solution also avoids requiring that an assertion is precise and allows combining assertions even if they were not split from the same assertion.
+Instead of introducing \gout{nominal}labels, we introduce a light restriction that ensures that wands are always combinable.
+As a result, \gout{general}assertions containing combinable wands but no other potentially imprecise connectives (such as disjunction) are combinable.
+In particular, all assertions employed in verifiers such as VerCors and Viper can be made combinable thanks to our work.